tuub/TUB-DMP/readme.md

 Tricky parts like authentication (Shibboleth only at the moment) and the import from data sources are described below.

-1. Copy .env.example to .env
+1. Create database with user
-2. Create database user with sufficient rights on the database (e.g. who can create databases)
+2. Copy .env.example to .env
 3. Modify it to your needs (mainly database setup)
 4. cd installer && chmod u+x install.sh && ./install.sh